GATO: GPU-Accelerated and Batched Trajectory Optimization for Scalable Edge Model Predictive Control

 \section{Design and Implementation}

-In this section, we describe the design of GATO as visualized in Figure~\ref{fig:design}. and described in pseudocode in Algorithm~\ref{alg:gato}.
+In this section, we describe the design of GATO as visualized in Figure~\ref{fig:design} and described in the pseudocode in Algorithm~\ref{alg:gato}.
 The solver architecture is optimized for GPU-parallel computations across tens to low-hundreds of trajectory optimization solves ($M$), each with tens to low-hundreds of timesteps ($N$).
 This paradigm, as noted in the introduction, is commonly found across robotics applications and is underserved by current solvers.

-Our overall design is inspired by MPCGPU~\cite{adabag2024mpcgpu} and leverages a similar GPU-first architecture and overall 3 step design flow.
+Our overall design is inspired by MPCGPU~\cite{adabag2024mpcgpu} and leverages a similar GPU-first architecture and overall 3-step design flow.
 However, while MPCGPU is customized for single-solve performance, we designed a new underlying solver to enable high-performance parallelism across multiple solves without sacrificing solver accuracy.
 We also implemented a number of additional fine-grained parallelism optimizations both across and within solves.
-As shown in Section~\ref{sec:results} this results in a more performant solver across all batch-sizes.
+As shown in Section~\ref{sec:results} this improves performance across all batch sizes.

 At a high level, our design leverages block-based parallelism to divide up discrete naturally parallel components of each step of our batched solve.
 Depending on the stage of the solver this either happens at the timestep level or problem level.
 Within each block we leverage warp- and thread-level intrinsics and parallelism to maximize performance and minimize overheads.
 Finally, by moving all of the computation onto the GPU we avoid costly I/O penalties.
 In the remainder of this section we detail our design.